 Questions swirl over failed Yemen hostage rescue mission

-Questions are mounting over a failed US rescue mission in Yemen that left one US hostage and another South African hostage dead, the day before he was expected to be released by his Al-Qaeda captors.
+Questions are mounting over a botched US rescue mission in Yemen that left one US hostage and another South African hostage dead, the day before he was expected to be released by his Al-Qaeda captors.

 Yolande was released in January after protracted negotiations led by South African charity Gift of the Givers.